1. Biodiversity & Distribution of Life

 Abiotic: Abiotic factors are the non-living factors in an ecosystem such as temperature, pH or moisture levels.
 Extremes of an abiotic factor can reduce the biodiversity of the ecosystem.
 For example, ecosystems with a very low temperature tend to have low biodiversity.

 Human Influences: Human activity increasingly affects the biodiversity in ecosystems also.
 This can range from pollution to habitat destruction.
-You can find out more about the effects of human activity on biodiversity here.

 Image showing deforestation from WikiMedia Commons